-Systems thinking methodology, systems analysis/ system interrogation, systems engineering.
-Ethics / Social responsibility, Green technologies / Carbon imprint / Respecting the environment / Sustainable designs, Performance Measurement And Improvement, Performance improvement programs, Introduction to productivity measurement, change in real terms, contribution & calculation of price recovery and productivity to profit., data specification, productivity measurement in service functions, the creation and distribution of wealth formula, Partial productivity measurement, operator's performance, departmental performance, overall performance, Compensation systems.

-Production Engineering 3 (PENG301)

-Introduction to manufacturing systems, Additive manufacturing and rapid prototyping technologies, Single station manufacturing cells, Manual assembly lines, Automated production lines, Automated assembly systems, Cellular manufacturing systems, Flexible manufacturing systems.

-Simulation Modelling (SMMD101)

-Introduction to simulation and systems modelling, Simulation and flowcharting algorithms, Probability and statistics in simulation, steps in building a simulation model.

-Simulation modelling using Simul8, Introduction to systems thinking.

-Information System Design (ISYD101)

-Introductory concepts - information and the organisation, Developing information systems in an object orientated environment, System analysis and design, Database concepts and structures, Object orientation paradigms and teams, Database administration, Object orientated databases, Knowledge based expert systems.

-Quality Engineering (QLTE101)

-Introduction to Quality, Importance of quality in the workplace, TQM tools and techniques, Control charts for variables, Control charts for attributes, Use of quality software.

-Industrial Engineering Project Part 2 (DPJT121)

-Design prototyping and testing and legal issues, Detail Standard Operating Procedures as per ISO, Documentation and Technical reporting.
+Green technologies / Carbon imprint / Respecting the environment / Sustainable designs, Performance Measurement And Improvement, Performance improvement programs, Introduction to productivity measurement, change in real terms, contribution & calculation of price recovery and productivity to profit., data specification, productivity measurement in service functions, the creation and distribution of wealth formula, Partial productivity measurement, operator's performance, departmental performance, overall performance, Compensation systems Subject: Production Engineering 3 (PENG301) GA being assessed: Scientific and Engineering Knowledge.
+Indicative Content: Introduction to manufacturing systems, Additive manufacturing and rapid prototyping technologies, Single station manufacturing cells, Manual assembly lines, Automated production lines, Automated assembly systems, Cellular manufacturing systems, Flexible manufacturing systems.
+Subject: Simulation Modelling (SMMD101) GA being assessed: Investigation.
+Indicative Content: Introduction to simulation and systems modelling, Simulation and flowcharting algorithms, Probability and statistics in simulation, steps in building a simulation model, Simulation modelling using Simul8, Introduction to systems thinking.
+Subject: Information System Design (ISYD101) GA being assessed: Independent Learning Indicative Content: Introductory concepts - information and the organization, Developing information systems in an object orientated environment, System analysis and design, Database concepts and structures, Object orientation paradigms and teams, Database administration, Object orientated databases, Knowledge based expert systems.
+Subject: Quality Engineering (QLTE101) GA being assessed: Individual and Teamwork Indicative Content: Introduction to Quality, Importance of quality in the workplace, TQM tools and techniques, Control charts for variables, Control charts for attributes, Use of quality software.
+Subject: Industrial Engineering Project Part 2 (DPJT121) GAs being assessed: Problem Solving, Engineering Design, Investigation, Engineering Methods, skills, tools and IT, Professional and Technical Indicative Content: Communication and Engineering Professionalism Design prototyping and testing and legal issues, Detail Standard

+(iii) Bachelor of Engineering Technology Honours in Industrial Engineering [SAQA NO: 117975]

+INDUSTRIAL ENGINEERING DISSERTATION (IDED800)

+This is a research and design module that is intended for the student to be able to produce knowledge and understanding of a phenomenon in the real world situation.
+From this the student should be able to show understanding, integration and application of learnt Industrial Engineering and research techniques in order to analyse, evaluate and recommend a course of action.

+PRODUCTION ENGINEERING IV (PREN801)

+The purpose of this module is to further the students understanding and appreciation of manufacturing systems that are both simple and complex in nature.
+The essential aspects related to the field of Industrial Engineering is to be able to identify areas in manufacturing at risk, evaluate available technologies and practices and put forth suggestions that would support the strategic direct of the business in a cost-effective manner.

+ENGINEERING WORK SYSTEM IV (EGWS801)

+The purpose of this module is to equip learners with the knowledge to apply advanced approaches and technologies to work systems design

+ADVANCED ENGINEERING STATISTICS (AVES801)

+The purpose of this module is to equip the graduate with a background in higher level statistics and data analysis to support them in the following:

+- -The application of higher-level statistics and data analysis to industrial engineering problems. - -To meaningfully analyse and interpret research data when doing post-graduate research.

+ORGANIZATIONAL BEHAVIOUR (ORBV801)

+The purpose of this module is to supplement the students understanding of the human dynamics in the workplace so as to improve their management and leadership skills.

+CLEANER PRODUCTION TECHNOLOGIES (CLPT802)

+The purpose of this module is to introduce the students to clean production technologies that are available in order to promote green manufacturing and a cleaner work environment

+SELECTED TOPICS IN INDUSTRIAL ENGINEERING (STIE802)

+The purpose of this module is to supplement the students' knowledge in the field of Industrial Engineering not covered elsewhere in the program.